TyyniGit/YoChat/readme.md

 1. Place the `YoChat.jar` into your server's `plugins` folder.
 2. Ensure you have **LuckPerms** or **Vault** installed (required for prefixes/suffixes).
 3. Restart your server to generate the configuration.
-4. Configure your chat formats and channels in `config.yml`.
+4. Configure your chat formats, moderation settings and more in `config.yml`.

 ---